NHSDigital/software-engineering-quality-framework/practices/actions-best-practices.md

 ```

 ### Verify Third-Party Actions

+When including a GitHub Action within your workflow consider alternatives, is there an existing mechanism you can use?
+Would this be something that could be reused and you could create your own action within the organisation that other teams could benefit from?
+If you can only achieve your goal with a third-party action then:

 - Only use trusted actions from the GitHub Marketplace
 - Review the source code of third-party actions before using them